HRKings/dnd5e-foundryvtt-itemcollection/README.md

 The mod is not very chatty about refusing to accept dropped items, there are a few error messages displayed on the user screen.

-Item import/export is quite slow for inventories of many items.
-This is a side effect of having to await each add/delete from the inventory and my ineptitude at working out how to do it faster.
+Item export is quite slow for inventories of many items.
+This is a side effect of having to await each add from the inventory and my ineptitude at working out how to do it faster.

 There is a bug that setting an item to fixed weight is not immediately reflected in the total weight.
 Simply unequip/equip to update.

-Because there are many item create/deletes when importing/exporting the actors table gets updated much more often.
+Because there are many item create when exporting the actors table gets updated much more often.
 This can make the system a little slow when the actors table gets very full.
+Importing does not suffer have the same problem.

 ### Feedback